vindsiden/vindsiden-map/README.md

 # vindsiden-map
-Map presentation of weatherstations for vindsiden.no
+Map of weatherstations for vindsiden.no